 How do I choose good travel insurance?
 This is a question we get asked all the time.
 Which provider is best?
 How can I get coverage as a resident of Ecuador?
 Who covers Ecuador?
 In this post, you’ll learn about the best travel insurance for travelers and expats traveling abroad.

 There have been numerous announcements that all tourists entering Ecuador will require health insurance.
 But this has yet to become law.
 Of course, while it might not be a requirement during your planned trip, it’s hard to argue against purchasing a decent insurance policy while traveling.

 When we moved to Ecuador we lost eligibility to buy travel insurance from Canada.

-Below the large image is a detailed breakdown of each of the seven insurance options for expats.
+Below the large image is a detailed breakdown of each of the 3 expat insurance options.